-Central Line Infections (CLI)
+Central Line Associated Primary Bloodstream Infection (CLI)

-|Total number of central line days for ICU patients 18 years and older|
+|Total number of central line days (days spent on a central line) for ICU patients 18 years and older|

 Measuring, monitoring, and reporting CLI rates is one part of a comprehensive Infection Prevention and Control (IPAC) program.
 The information gathered can assist hospitals with evaluating the effectiveness of their IPAC interventions and make further improvements based on this information.